Building a Public-Data RAG System End-to-End

 This is the layer where I expect a lot of the eventual quality lift to come from, so I want the article to show retrieval behavior directly, not just final answer scores.

-3. Answer quality
+3. Research output quality

 • correctness